The Penalties For Using Fake Proof of Insurance

 How easy is it to use a fake proof of insurance?

-And while some states do allow for the sale of bonds and cash deposits as a form of financial responsibility, you must have that on hand just like proof of insurance.
+Some states do allow for the sale of bonds and cash deposits as a form of financial responsibility, but you must have that on hand just like proof of insurance.

 States that offer bonds or cash deposits in place of car insurance include: